 March 13 is the deadline to change your party affiliation or switch to "unaffiliated" for the May 19 non-presidential primary.

 The Idaho Secretary of State has posted online information about the parties' participation as well as a list of the candidates in the presidential primaries.

-In-person early voting for the presidential primaries will begin February 24 in the counties that offer it.
+In-person early voting for the presidential primaries runs February 24 through March 6 in the counties that offer it.

 More voter resources are available on the Idaho Votes page.